logicalhacking/ocl-examples/README.md

 # ocl-examples
 A collection of (toy) examples using OCL that demonstrate the use of OCL in the context of UML as well as SecureUML models.
-Most of the models were developed in the context of the original HOL-OCL and SecureUML.
+Most of the models were developed in the context of the HOL-OCL and SecureUML projects.

 ## Models
 * **[Company:](./company)** A simple company model, inspired by the OCL standard.